ClericPy/morebuiltins/doc.md

 ---

-    1.4 slice_by_size - Slice a sequence into chunks, return as a generation of tuple chunks with `size`.
+    1.4 `slice_by_size` - Slices a sequence into chunks of a specified “size”, returning a generator that produces tuples of chunks.

         >>> for chunk in slice_by_size(range(10), 3):
         ...     print(chunk)
         (0, 1, 2)